ALFISAYFULLAH/OPEN-CV/readme.md

-Deskripsi Proyek
-Proyek ini merupakan aplikasi pengolahan citra menggunakan OpenCV dan Python.
-Terdapat berbagai skrip untuk memproses citra dan hasil output seperti citra yang diubah ukurannya, diblur, diberi tepi, dan diberi ambang batas.
-File yang Terdapat
+Project Description
+This project appears to be an image processing application using OpenCV and Python.
+It includes various image manipulation scripts and outputs such as resized, blurred, edged, and thresholded images.
+Files

-main.py: Skrip utama untuk pengolahan citra. camera-test.py: Skrip untuk pengujian terkait kamera. output.mp4: File output video. cropped.jpg, gray.jpg, hsv.jpg, main.jpg, resized.jpg, resume.png, hari_3_blur.jpg, edges.jpg, image.jpg, main.png, threshold.jpg, pic.jpg: File citra yang telah diproses.
+main.py: Main script for image processing. camera-test.py: Script for camera-related testing. output.mp4: Video output file. cropped.jpg, gray.jpg, hsv.jpg, main.jpg, resized.jpg, resume.png, hari_3_blur.jpg, edges.jpg, image.jpg, main.png, threshold.jpg, pic.jpg: Processed image files.
-.gitignore: File untuk mengecualikan file tertentu dari kontrol versi. venv/: Direktori lingkungan virtual.

-Penyiapan
+.gitignore: File to exclude certain files from version control. venv/: Virtual environment directory.

+Setup

-Pastikan Python dan OpenCV sudah terinstal.
+Ensure Python and OpenCV are installed.
-Klon repository dan masuk ke direktori proyek.
+Clone the repository and navigate to the project directory.
-Aktifkan lingkungan virtual: source venv/bin/activate (Linux/Mac) atau venv\Scripts\activate (Windows).
+Activate the virtual environment: source venv/bin/activate (Linux/Mac) or venv\Scripts\activate (Windows).
-Instal dependensi jika ada (contoh: pip install opencv-python).
+Install dependencies if any (e.g., pip install opencv-python).

-Cara Penggunaan
-Jalankan main.py untuk memproses citra.
-Modifikasi skrip sesuai kebutuhan untuk menyesuaikan parameter pengolahan citra.
-Penjelasan dengan Gambar
-Berikut adalah tampilan lingkungan proyek di editor kode (contoh: Visual Studio Code) yang menunjukkan struktur file dan output terminal:

-Kiri: Panel eksplorasi menunjukkan file seperti main.py, citra yang diproses, dan file konfigurasi.
-Kanan Atas: File readme.md yang sedang diedit.
-Kanan Bawah: Terminal menunjukkan error terkait fungsi resize di main.py (baris 5), yang perlu diperbaiki.

-Catatan

-Proyek ini mengalami error asersi terkait fungsi resize.
-Periksa fungsi tersebut di main.py (baris 5) untuk debugging.
-Pastikan semua file citra tersedia di direktori proyek.
+Usage
+Run main.py to process images.
+Modify the script to adjust image processing parameters as needed.
+Notes

+The project seems to encounter an assertion error related to image resizing.
+Check the resize function in main.py (line 5) for debugging.
+Ensure all image files are available in the project directory.